arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 ```
  {{< figure src="fontawesome icons layers.png" title="fontawesome icons layers" alt="fontawesome icons layers">}}

-Now we will see how to combine more than two icons into one icon using fontawesome layers
+Now we will see how to combine more than two icons into one icon using Font Awesome layers

 ```
   <fa-layers>